Sad that the Summer Zone finishes on Friday... but great that we'll still be able to chat throughout the summer holidays!

 Favourite thing to do in my job: I like to find out why and how things happen, especially things that no-one else has reported before.
 I also love telling people about my research and my job, and letting them have a go!

 I live with my husband and daughter near Aberdeen in Scotland.
-We have a dog, two cats, two rabbits, 4 budgies, two lovebirds, 8 geese, 17 ducks (and seven ducklings), 4 turkeys (and newly hatched turkey chicks and too many hens to count (as well as chicks).
+We have a dog, two cats, budgies, geese, ducks, turkeys and hens to count (including lots of chicks just now) and a BIG field.
 My favourite food is curry and I sing all the time!

 My work focuses on finding out how medically important fungi cause infection and disease.
 Fungi can cause irritating infections like Athlete’s foot or thrush, but in some patients also cause life-threatening disease